rikiya-ohashi/ooservo/README.md

 | **7.4V** | 860 deg/s | 143 rpm | 0.0698 s/60° | 4.0 kgf·cm |
 | **8.4V** | 950 deg/s | 158 rpm | 0.0632 s/60° | 5.0 kgf·cm |

-### Speed Notes
-* **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to unit-to-unit variation.
-* **Low-Speed Smoothness:** At low speeds under no load, rotation may become irregular or jerky.

 ## Python Support (Raspberry Pi)
 For users who want to control TekuteruServo with Python on a Raspberry Pi, see the dedicated Python library: